Join my community and receive my free ebook! Subscribe now >>

 your blood sugar levels, so please talk with your doctor about the side

 ACE inhibitors are a group of medications that is often prescribed to treat high blood pressure especially if you are diabetic.

 This medication has been shown to prevent and delay the progression of kidney disease in people with diabetes.

 So with your doctor's monitoring of your diabetes and blood pressure medication you will control your blood pressure and lessen your chances of developing diabetes.

-Be sure to monitor your blood pressure often by purchasing your own Omron 7 Series Wireless Upper Arm Blood Pressure Monitor with Wide-Range ComFit Cuff (BP761), and share your measurements with your cardiologist for a better medical and health overview.
+Be sure to monitor your blood pressure often, and share your measurements with your cardiologist for a better medical and health overview.

 The cuff fits medium and large arms, comfortable and easy to adjust, the pre-formed Comfit Cuff inflates around your entire arm, avoiding incorrect cuff positioning thereby ensuring a precise reading.